mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   You can use the [`moved-lab-modules` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#moved-lab-modules) for automatic migration.

-- `span` element that wraps children has been removed. `wrapper` classKey is also removed.
+- `span` element that wraps children has been removed. `label` classKey is also removed.
 More details about [this change](https://github.com/mui-org/material-ui/pull/27111).

   ```diff
   <button class="MuiToggleButton-root">